smorrrs/Desperados-III-Resources/general_tech.md

 * Medium: Cooper, McCoy, Kate
 * Slow: Isabelle

-## Isabelle: Mind Control Link Kill
+## Isabelle: Mind Control Link Damage
-Link Isabelle with an enemy, then mind control a second enemy.
-The linked enemy will take damage, stunning them if they're a long coat or killing them otherwise.
+Link Isabelle with another character, then mind control an enemy.
+The linked character will take damage, stunning them if they're a long coat and killing them if they're another enemy type.
+This can also be used for strategically damaging allies.

 ## Isabelle: Mind Control Carry
 Mind control an enemy, then knock out Isabelle.
 She can continue to mind control the enemy while another character carries her somewhere else.